-Join Bob McGannon for an in-depth discussion in this video Balancing your work with the team's work, part of Managing Project Teams.
+Join Bob McGannon for an in-depth discussion in this video Balancing your work with the team's work, part of Project Management Foundations: Teams.

 One of the primary reasons project managers fail…to deliver in their role,…is they do not properly manage the balancing act…between serving as a project manager…and producing the product deliverables…they're responsible to produce.…In other words, you may manage tasks,…but you also own a few yourself.…This creates problems for many project managers;…however, it is not an impossible situation to manage.…Here are a few tips you can use to help keep you…out of trouble when juggling the responsibilities…required of a project manager…and a technical team member.…